 3. Gold: Another sort of mahr that is frequently utilized in Islam is gold.
 The worth and attractiveness are thought to complement a bride or woman’s appreciation.

-4. Land: a land may occasionally serve as a mahr.
+4. Land: A land may occasionally serve as a mahr.
 The groom’s ability to construct a household and provide for his family financially is shown by the gift called mahr.
 For his wife, a piece of land can also be the ideal investment and savings vehicle.

 5. Livestock: Although it is uncommon to utilize cattle as mahr, in some regions, it was the ideal thing to be given to the bride as a dowry.
 A mahr might be made from animals, including cows, bulls, goats, sheep, and others.

-Amount of Mahr in Islam
+Amount of Mahr in Islam or What is the Minimum Mahr in Islam?

-Mahr in Islam might range from a symbolic piece of jewelry to a significant sum of money.
+Mahr in Islam might range from a symbolic piece of jewellery to a significant sum of money.
 Muslim scholars universally agree that no one, not even the state, may set an upper limit on mahr, as is the situation in many Muslim nations, but they have agreed on a minimum.

 Possession Rights of Mahr in Islam